megasilk53/som-external/docs/ig60ll/README.md

 This section describes the filesystem and booting strategies for all products based on the 60 Series SOM.
 These products introduce a new set of features that changes the way the embedded Linux filesystems are built and programmed onto the embedded NAND flash.

 ### What's Changed?
-The following is a brief description of the changes from Laird's previous system on module (the WB50NBT) to the 60 Series SOM (and subsequently the IG60-SERIAL):
+The following is a brief description of the changes from Ezuro's previous system on module (the WB50NBT) to the 60 Series SOM (and subsequently the IG60-SERIAL):
 ```
     AT91Bootstrap has been replaced with U-Boot SPL
     U-Boot is now programmed as a FIT (flattened device tree) image